tsuru/tsuru/docs/reference/config.rst

 tsuru has support for ``native`` and ``oauth`` authentication schemes.

-The default scheme is ``native`` and it supports the creation of users in Tsuru's internal database.
+The default scheme is ``native`` and it supports the creation of users in tsuru's internal database.
 It hashes passwords brcypt and tokens are generated during authentication, and are hashed using SHA512.

 The ``auth`` section also controls whether user registration is on or off.
 When